SR-22 insurance: What does it do?

 - Failure to comply with the terms of your SR-22 may result in suspension of your license.

 - Once you properly fulfill your state's time requirements, your SR-22 status is typically lifted.

-If I Don't Own A Car, Do I Still Need To File An SR-22?
+If I Don't Own a Car, Do I Still Need to File An SR-22?

 A: If you don't own a car, you may still be required to have an SR-22 certificate and an SR-22 auto insurance policy.
 If you drive a borrowed car or rent a car and get into an accident, you could still be held liable for personal injury or property damage claims.
 You may be able to buy a non-owner SR-22 policy.
-If your license was suspended, in some cases you may even be required to get a non-owner SR-22 in order to reinstate your driving privileges.
+If your license was suspended, in some cases you may even be required to get a non-owner SR-22 to reinstate your driving privileges.

 If you are required to file an SR-22, contact your insurer to obtain the documents for submission to your state's appropriate department.

 For more information about obtaining an SR-22, check with your insurance provider.